Eijkman Molecular Biology Research Center: Controversy on Liquidation

 On 1 January 2022, there is information that BRIN started the termination of most of Eijkman Molecular Biology Research Center researchers.
 The information confirmed to be true.
 BRIN offered them to become government scientists of BRIN thru available government civil servant selection processes, although BRIN returned the choice to the terminated Eijkman researchers and staffs.
 About 113 Eijkman staffs terminated, with 71 researchers and 42 non-researcher staffs affected by this rationalization.
 At the same day, it is announced that current Eijkman Molecular Biology Research Center split into several parts, the Eijkman Molecular Biology Research Center itself, one part to Deputy IV (Research and Innovation Infrastructure) of BRIN, and rest will be relinquished to Ministry of Health.

 The move criticized strongly by both ruling coalition and opposition.
-People's Representative Council, officially requested BRIN for information and explanation for the Eijkman staffs termination in response of the issues.
+People's Representative Council, officially requested BRIN for information and explanation for the Eijkman staff's termination in response of the issues.

 The Ministry of State Apparatus Utilization and Bureaucratic Reform confirmed the BRIN's move as legal move.
 Tjahjo Kumolo, the minister, further broke down that from 71 terminated researchers, 68 are research assistants with bachelor's and master's degree, 2 junior researchers (below 40) with PhD degree, and 1 senior researcher (over 40) with PhD degree.
 He revealed, either BRIN liquidated it or not, the Eijkman Molecular Biology Research Center eventually will be reformed by government due the past mismanagement of personnel and other irregularities when the institution still existed as Eijkman Institute.

 Building

 From the outside, the building has been described as looking like a museum, although the inside has not been renovated in an attempt to keep the building looking as it did when Eijkman was working there.
 This includes a visitor's lounge which is still furnished with wood and rattan chairs and other furnishings that have not been changed since the opening of the building.
-The building will be relinquished to Ministry of Health, and will be replaced to a new building at Cibinong.
+The building will be relinquished to Ministry of Health and will be replaced to a new building at Cibinong.